-- D. Includes high speed inter-processing interconnections between nodes. - 8) Direct Current (dc) Server: A computer server that is designed solely to operate on a dc power source. - 9) Large Server: A resilient/scalable server which ships as a pre-integrated/pre-tested system housed in one or more full frames or racks and that includes a high connectivity I/O subsystem with a minimum of 32 dedicated I/O slots.

-B) Computer Server Form Factors:

-- Rack-mounted Server: A computer server that is designed for deployment in a standard 19inch data center rack as defined by EIA-310, IEC 60297, or DIN 41494.
-For the purposes of this specification, a blade server is considered under a separate category and excluded from the rack-mounted category. - 2) Pedestal/Tower Server: A self-contained computer server that is designed with PSUs, cooling, I/O devices, and other resources necessary for stand-alone operation.
+- 10) Direct Current (dc) Server: A computer server that is designed solely to operate on a dc power source. - 11) Large Server: A resilient/scalable server which ships as a pre-integrated/pre-tested system housed in one or more full frames or racks and that includes a high connectivity I/O subsystem with a minimum of 32 dedicated I/O slots. - B) Computer Server Form Factors: - Rack-mounted Server: A computer server that is designed for deployment in a standard 19inch data center rack as defined by EIA-310, IEC 60297, or DIN 41494.
+For the purposes of this specification, a blade server is considered under a separate category and excluded from the rack-mounted category. - Pedestal/Tower Server: A self-contained computer server that is designed with PSUs, cooling, I/O devices, and other resources necessary for stand-alone operation.
 The frame of a pedestal server is similar to that of a tower client computer.